 - marine park fees and all government taxes

-Not Included: International airfare to Fiji, rental equipment, other alcoholic beverages, any fuel surcharge implemented by Nai'a, Nitrox if desired ($150/week), crew gratuities, and items of a personal nature.
+Not Included: International airfare to Fiji, rental equipment, other alcoholic beverages, any fuel surcharge implemented by Nai'a (currently none), Nitrox if desired ($150/week), crew gratuities, and items of a personal nature.

-Airline tickets can be purchased 330 days in advance.
-Fiji Airways flies non-stop to Nadi, Fiji (airport code: NAN) from Los Angeles (LAX).
-The Fiji Airways flight leaves Los Angeles (airport code: LAX) just before midnight and arrives in Fiji early the next morning (two calendar days later due to crossing the international date line).
+Fiji Airways flies non-stop to Nadi, Fiji (airport code: NAN) from San Francisco (SFO) and Los Angeles (LAX), as well as other airports in Australia, New Zealand, Honolulu, and Asia including Singapore, Hong Kong, and Tokyo.
+The Fiji Airways flights leave the U.S. West Coast just before midnight and arrives in Fiji early the next morning (two calendar days later due to crossing the international date line).

 Please plan to arrive in Nadi, Fiji, no later than midday of March 23, 2019.
 If you are coming from North America, that means you will depart home on Thursday, March 21.
 After our liveaboard cruise ends, you may plan to depart Nadi on Tuesday afternoon, April 2, or later.
 Most divers will take the evening flight out of Nadi, giving us ample time to relax and explore Nadi town before our flight home.